Explore some of Burnham’s best-known landmarks as well as lesser-known designs on this tour that examines…

 The Reliance Building struggled to maintain full occupancy after the Great Depression.
 The building’s small retail spaces were hard to fill, and it fell into disrepair.
 Although it was recognized as a National Historic Landmark in 1976, it continued to deteriorate until the city of Chicago purchased the building in 1994.

 That year, restoration of the building’s exterior began.
 The damaged terra cotta and all of the windows were replaced.
-The building was then sold to a private developer who renovated the interior—including the stunning elevator lobby—and created the boutique Hotel Burnham.
+The building was then sold to a private developer who renovated the interior—including the stunning elevator lobby—and created the boutique Hotel Burnham (now Alise Chicago).